duerig/laser-dewarp/README.md

 # Usage

 <pre>
-usage: laser-dewarp.py [-h] [--version] [--debug] [--image IMAGE_PATH]
+usage: laser-dewarp.py [-h] [--version] [--debug] [--output OUTPUT_PATH]
-                       [--laser LASER_PATH] [--output OUTPUT_PATH]
-                       [--page SIDE] [--frame FRAME]
+                       [--upside-down] [--contrast CONTRAST]
+                       [--brightness BRIGHTNESS] [--greyscale] [--grayscale]
-                       [--laser-threshold LASER_THRESHOLD]
+                       [--deskew] [--laser-threshold LASER_THRESHOLD]
-                       [--height-factor HEIGHT_FACTOR] [--bilinear]
+                       [--stretch-factor STRETCH_FACTOR]
+                       input_path

 A program for dewarping images based on laser measurements taken during scanning.
+The input directory must have an image of just the background (background.jpg), just your hands over the background (hands.jpg), and the two horizontal lasers on the background (background-laser.jpg) and one or more scanned images.

+positional arguments:
+  input_path            Path where the documents to dewarp are stored.
+If this
+                        is a file, dewarp the single file.
+If this is a folder, dewarps all documents in the folder.
+The input directory must contain background.jpg, a hands.jpg,
+                        and a background-laser.jpg files and a "*-laser.jpg" file for every document to be dewarped.

 optional arguments:
   -h, --help            show this help message and exit --version             Get version information --debug               Print extra debugging information and output pictures
-                        to ./tmp while processing (make sure this directory exists).
+                        to ./tmp while processing.
-  --image IMAGE_PATH    An image of a document to dewarp --laser LASER_PATH    A picture with lasers on and lights out taken of the
-                        same page as the image.
-  --output OUTPUT_PATH  Destination path for dewarped image --page SIDE           Which side of the spine the page to dewarp is at.
-Can
-                        be either "odd" (equivalent to "right") or "even" (equivalent to "left")
-  --frame FRAME         The number of pages in the camera shot.
-Either
-                        "single" if the camera is centered on just one page or "double" if the camera is centered on the spine --laser-threshold LASER_THRESHOLD
+  --output OUTPUT_PATH  Path where the resulting dewarped documents are
+                        stored.
+Defaults to ./out --upside-down         The source image is upside down, rotate 180 degrees before processing
+  --contrast CONTRAST   Adjust final image contrast (>=1.0) --brightness BRIGHTNESS
+                        Adjust final image brightness (<=0.0) --greyscale           Output the resulting image in greyscale --grayscale           Output the resulting image in grayscale --deskew              Run a final content-based deskewing step before outputting.
+This analyzes the text itself.
+  --laser-threshold LASER_THRESHOLD
                         A threshold (0-255) for lasers when calculating warp.
                         High means less reflected laser light will be counted.
-  --height-factor HEIGHT_FACTOR
+  --stretch-factor STRETCH_FACTOR
-                        The curve of the lasers will be multiplied by this factor to estimate height.
-The closer the lasers are to the center of the picture, the higher this number should be.
-When this number is too low, text will be foreshortened near the spine and when it is too high, the text will be elongated.
-It should normally be between 1.0 and 5.0.
+                        This parameter determines how much text will be stretched horizontally to remove foreshortening of the words.
+The stretching is concentrated near the spine of the book.
+When the lasers are far from the lens or the book is laid flat, it should be smaller.
+It is normally set between 1.0 and 5.0.
-  --bilinear            Use bilinear smoothing during dewarping which is
-                        better but slower.
 </pre>

 # Discussion